Steve Alpern, Norm Eckstein, et al.

 Mach 5Hole Type:

-Description: A well maintained course with a variety of wooded and open holes.
-Located next to the historic Maryland Zoo, the course occupies land formerly used as an arboretum.
+Description: A well maintained course with a variety of lightly-wooded and open holes.
+Located next to the historic Maryland Zoo, the course is dominated by mature oaks and other hardwoods, occupying land formerly used as an arboretum.
 In addition to the extensive varieties of flora spanning the course, a historic family cemetery where a revolutionary war hero is buried is adjacent to holes one and two.
 The "Three Sister" ponds, which are slated for refurbishment, are adjacent to several of the holes.

 Greenspring AvenueStreet Address: